One example of these is Radio Shack's "Illuma-Storm".

 Air, Oxygen, water Vapor - These require more voltage than the noble gases and do not glow brightly.
 I do not recommend these.
 If you must use any of these, you may also want no direct contact of gas or vapor to metal in order to avoid corrosion problems.

-Argon - Streamers are violet-lavendar.
-The ends are blue-violet-lavendar.
+Argon - Streamers are violet-lavender.
+The ends are blue-violet-lavender.

 Argon and neon have the lowest voltage requirements.
 A mixture of around 99.5 percent neon, .5 percent argon has the lowest voltage requirement, but may not look as good as other gases.

-Argon-Nitrogen mixture (as found in many light bulbs) - Streamers are whitish or grayish pink or orange, but more lavendar at low currents.
-The ends are blue-violet-lavendar.
+Argon-Nitrogen mixture (as found in many light bulbs) - Streamers are whitish or grayish pink or orange, but more lavender at low currents.
+The ends are blue-violet-lavender.
 Requires a bit more voltage than pure argon.

 Krypton - Generally lightning-like and close to white or light gray, sometimes purplish or pinkish, depending on background lighting.
 Sometimes fuzzier and/or gray-greenish, especially if the pressure and/or peak current are low.

 Xenon - Usually lightning-like and bluish white or bluish gray.
 May get fuzzier and more gray or lavenderish gray at lower pressure and lower peak current.
 Peak currents over a few milliamps favor a more lightning-like appearance even if the RMS current is less than a milliamp.

 "Build Your Own Fiberoptic, Infrared, and Laser Space Ace Projects"

 You may also want to see some plasma sphere info at Bill Beatty's site.